dolevf/Open-Policy-Agent-Alfred/README.md

 Reasonably usable self-hosted version of OPA's Playground

 # About
-Ever wanted to have your own version of [OPA's Playground](https://play.openpolicyagent.org)?
-Now it's possible!
+Ever wanted to have your own version of [OPA's Playground](https://play.openpolicyagent.org)? now it's possible with a reasonable usable version of the Playground, called Alfred!

 # Features
 - Syntax Highlighting